Mellanox/nvidia-k8s-ipam/README.md

 * Before removing a node from cluster, drain all workloads to ensure proper cleanup of IPs on node.
 * IP Block allocated to a node with Gateway IP in its range will have one less IP than what defined in perNodeBlockSize, deployers should take this into account.
-* Defining multiple IP Pools while supported, was not thoroughly testing

 ## Contributing